 Joining Maria Armoudian to discuss the future of our seas:

-- Professor Simon Thrush, director of the Institute of Marine Science at the University of Auckland
+- Professor Simon Thrush, Director of the Institute of Marine Science at the University of Auckland.
+He is an expert in the ecology of coastal ecosystems.

-- Dr Rochelle Constantine, associate professor in the School of Biological Sciences & Institute of Marine Science at the University of Auckland
+- Rochelle Constantine, Associate Professor in the School of Biological Sciences & Institute of Marine Science at the University of Auckland.
+She is an expert in marine mammal ecology.

-- Nordin Hasan, Professor Emeritus and founding director, Institute for Environment and Development (LESTARI), Universiti Kebangsaan Malaysia and former ICSU leader for the ASIA Pacific region
+- Nordin Hasan, Professor Emeritus and founding Director of the Institute for Environment and Development (LESTARI), Universiti Kebangsaan Malaysia and former ICSU leader for the ASIA Pacific region.

-- Dr Dan Hikuroa (Ngāti Maniapoto, Te Arawa, Waikato-Tainui), Research Director for Ngā Pae o te Māramatanga at the University of Auckland
+- Dan Hikuroa (Ngāti Maniapoto, Te Arawa, Waikato-Tainui), Research Director for Ngā Pae o te Māramatanga at the University of Auckland.
+He is an expert in earth systems.

 This roundtable discussion took place at the University of Auckland as part of the Project for Public Interest Media symposium series.